Archival Inference for Eccentric Stellar-Mass Binary Black Holes in Space-Based Gravitational Wave Observations: Introduction

 In the near future, space-based \ac{GW} observatories, such as TianQin\cite{Luo2016} and \ac{LISA}\cite{AmaroSeoane2017}, are expected to be launched and observe the universe.
 Space detectors operate in a lower-frequency sensitivity band due to their longer baselines, enabling them to observe \acp{sBBH} over much longer timescales during their inspiral phase.
 Years of observation allow space detectors to track the evolution of key physical characteristics, such as eccentricity and spin, and significantly enhance the precision in measuring the source masses \cite{Nishizawa2016,Liu2020,Klein2022,Wang2024}.
 Even when highly eccentric systems fall outside the space band at formation\cite{Chen2017,Samsing2018}, the resulting non-detection can help distinguish high-eccentricity formation mechanisms via upper limits on space-band \ac{GW} emission.

 Data analysis for space-based detectors, usually divided into two stages -- detection and parameter estimation -- presents multiple challenges.
 The detection stage focuses mostly on determining the existence of astrophysical signals in the data, where the matched-filtering method is widely used~\cite{Allen:2005fk}.
 A matched filtering pipeline typically requires constructing a ``template bank'' of \ac{GW} waveforms covering the relevant \ac{GW} parameter space~\cite{Owen:1998dk}.
 However, space-based searches for \acp{sBBH} require impractically large template banks due to the long signal durations. \citet{Moore2019a} predicts that covering the full \ac{sBBH} space for LISA needs $\mathcal{O}(10^{30})$ templates.
-Such a large bank also raises the effective detection threshold to about $\rho_{\rm thr}\sim15$ (versus 8 for LIGO/Virgo).
+Since a much larger template bank implies many more independent trials on the noise, maintaining a fixed false-alarm probability requires raising the effective detection threshold to about $\rho_{\rm thr}\sim15$ (versus 8 for LIGO/Virgo).
 Combined with the slower \ac{SNR} accumulation at lower frequencies for \acp{sBBH}, this means that far fewer \acp{sBBH} would be loud enough to detect.
+For example, even assuming a uniform-in-volume population, increasing the threshold from 8 to 15 reduces the sensitive volume to $\simeq0.15$ ($\approx 6 \times$ fewer detections), and the actual reduction is likely larger given the realistic merger rate \cite{Abac2025b}.
 The same issues also affect the parameter estimation phase, and further raise the computational burden.
 Some studies have investigated parameter estimation for \acp{sBBH} under the noise-free assumption \cite{Toubiana2020,Buscicchio2021,Lyu2023}.
 Since practical inference must incorporate detector noise, developing a viable end-to-end analysis framework for \acp{sBBH} remains an open question.

 Several strategies have been proposed to mitigate these challenges.
 Semi-coherent searches, which split the data into segments and match each separately, combined with particle swarm optimization might make \ac{sBBH} searches tractable~\cite{Bandopadhyay2023,Bandopadhyay2024,Bandopadhyay2025,Fu2025}.
 Additionally, machine-learning-based detection methods have also been explored~\cite{Zhang2024}.
 For parameter estimation, a wavelet-based likelihood can speed up Bayesian inference by orders of magnitude over standard frequency-domain approaches and enables possible treatment of non-stationary noise \cite{Digman2023}.
 Despite these advances, the fundamental requirement of requiring \ac{SNR} $(\gtrsim15)$ to detect \ac{sBBH} signals remains.